Type Casting in C# Explained with Easy Examples

 }

-5. Handling Invalid Casts:
+5. Handling Invalid Casts

-v Example using `as` operator:
+Example using the as operator:

 object obj = "Hello";